RyanGlScott/RyanGlScott.github.io/_posts/2018-03-04-how-quantifiedconstraints-can-let-us-put-join-back-in-monad.md

 {% endhighlight %}

 `coerce` will be key in fixing `GeneralizedNewtypeDeriving`.
-If GHC cannot conclude `Coericble a b`, then we cannot be sure that it is safe to coerce from a value of type `a` to type `b`, so it will be rejected with a type error.
+If GHC cannot conclude `Coercible a b`, then we cannot be sure that it is safe to coerce from a value of type `a` to type `b`, so it will be rejected with a type error.

 ### What can be `Coercible`